BCLab-UNM/Swarmathon-Robot/Assembly_5:Top_Plate_Assembly.md

 ![Switch](http://swarmathon.cs.unm.edu/img/Switch.jpg)

-Connect the switch connector to the connector on the PCB labeled "S1" located next to the barrel jack socket which is pointing towards the back of the Swarmie.
+Plug in the switch connector to the matching connector on the PCB labeled "S1," located next to the barrel jack socket, which is pointing towards the back of the Swarmie.
 Screw a single nut onto the switch to secure it in the housing.
 Then screw a red switch boot onto the switch.

 ![Mounted PCB](http://swarmathon.cs.unm.edu/img/MountedPCB.jpg)